FOGProject/fog-docs/docs/Knowledge-Base/reference/fog_client_installation_options.md

 -   FOGService: Runs under the LocalSystem account and performs all tasks like running snapins, change hostname, etc..
 -   FogUserService.
-The user service is run in a user\'s context and helps with notification popups and user level tasks.
+The user service is run in a user's context and helps with notification popups and user level tasks.

 ### Logging